 1 teaspoon kosher salt + more to taste

 For drizzling: whisk 1 tablespoon of olive oil with one teaspoon of smoked paprika

 - In a high powered blender (I like to use my Vitamix and think its makes smoother hummus than my Cuisinart), combine the chickpeas, olive oil, water, lemon juice, garlic and salt.

 - Blend for about one minute or until smooth.
 I usually put it on the smoothie setting and stop it before it ends or you might wind up with soup!

-- Plate the hummus and drizzle the papriked spiked olive oil on top!
-Then put the pomegranates and parley on top.
+- Plate the hummus and drizzle the paprika spiked olive oil on top!
+Then put the pomegranates and parsley on top.

-- Serve with vegetables like snap peas, mini sweet peppers, carrots, celery, broccolini, really what you fancy!
+- Serve with vegetables like snap peas, mini sweet peppers, carrots, celery, broccolini, really whatever you fancy!
 I love serving mine with seeded crackers too.